FAQ: Knoxville, Tennessee

 What They SayWhat It Means

-"Permits aren't required for this type of job"Wrong or intentionally avoiding it — both bad
+"Permits aren't required for this type of job"Wrong or intentionally avoiding it.
+Both are problems.

 Won't provide a Tennessee license numberMay not be licensed